R\'enyi-like entanglement probe of the chiral central charge: Computation for non-interacting fermions

-Equation \eqref{u_truncation} is a consequence of the following two properties of $M$ and $U$: \begin{enumerate} \item $U$ is quasidiagonal and depends locally on $M$ in the same sense as in property (ii) of the previous section. \item $M$ is ``locally positive definite'' away from the triple points: let $R$ be a subregion that intersects at most two of the $ABCD$ regions, and let $d_R$ be the distance between it and the nearest triple point.
+Equation \eqref{u_truncation} is a consequence of the following two properties of $M$ and $U$: \begin{enumerate} \item $U$ is quasidiagonal and depends locally on $M$ in the same sense as in property (ii) of the previous section. \item $M$ is ``locally positive definite'' away from the triple points: let $R$ be a subregion that intersects at most two of the $ABCD$ regions, and let $d_{R}$ be the distance between it and the other two regions.
 Then there exists a quasidiagonal positive definite matrix $M_{pd}$ such that

-where $\gamma$ is the decay coefficient of the spectral projector given in Eq.~\eqref{quasidiagonal_p} and $R$ denotes the projection onto region $R$. \end{enumerate} To see why these properties imply Eq.~\eqref{u_truncation}, note that property \ref{prop2} along with local dependence from property \ref{prop1} implies that
+where $\gamma$ is the decay coefficient of the spectral projector given in Eq.~\eqref{quasidiagonal_p} and $R$ denotes the projection onto region $R$. \end{enumerate} To see why these properties imply Eq.~\eqref{u_truncation}, note that property \ref{prop2} along with local dependence from property \ref{prop1} implies that, up to errors exponentially small in $d_R$,

-since the unitary part of the polar decomposition of $M_{pd}$ is the identity.
-We therefore see that $U$ rapidly approaches the identity outside of the $\Pi_i$ regions, so we can approximate
+This follows because the unitary part of the polar decomposition of $M_{pd}$ is the identity.
+We therefore see that $U$ rapidly approaches the identity outside of the $\Pi_i$ regions, so up to errors exponentially small in the size of the $\Pi_i$,

 Quasidiagonality of $U$ then further implies that $U$ block-diagonalizes on the $\Pi_i$ subspaces, and Eq.~\eqref{u_truncation} follows.